Winipedia/pyrig/docs/configs/architecture.md

 1. **Empty file** - User opted out of this configuration file
 2. **Superset validation** - Actual config contains all expected keys/values

 The validation recursively checks that the expected configuration is a subset of the actual configuration.
 Only use lists and dicts to define your configuration structure.

 ### Smart Merging

 When configs are missing or incorrect, the system intelligently merges them:

 - **Dict values** - Missing keys are added. **Important**: Keys with incorrect values are overwritten with the expected values from `get_configs()`.
 This ensures required configuration is always correct.
 - **List values** - Missing items are inserted at the correct index
 - **User additions** - Preserved during merge (extra keys in dicts, extra items in lists)

 **Customizing default values**: To change default values, subclass the specific config file and override the `get_configs()` method.
 Keep the class name the same (filename is derived from it) unless you also override `get_filename()`.
-Import the base class using: `from pyrig.dev.configs.some.config_file import MainConfigFile as BaseMainConfigFile` and subclass it.
+Import the base class using:
+`from pyrig.dev.configs.some.config_file import MainConfigFile as BaseMainCF` and subclass it.

 ## Automatic Discovery

 ConfigFile subclasses are automatically discovered across all packages depending on pyrig:

 ```mermaid
 graph LR